johnloy/esm-commonjs-interop-manual/README.md

 ## Possible interop scenarios and factors

 There's only one scenario where module interop doesn't come into play.
-That is when authoring ESM, with no dependencies, or only ESM dependencies, and targeting execution in browsers or versions of Node supporting ESM ([fully enabled in v13](https://nodejs.medium.com/announcing-core-node-js-support-for-ecmascript-modules-c5d6dc29b663)).
+That is when authoring ESM, with no dependencies, or only ESM dependencies, and targeting execution in browsers or [versions of Node supporting ESM](https://nodejs.medium.com/announcing-core-node-js-support-for-ecmascript-modules-c5d6dc29b663) ([Examples](./examples/scenarios/esm-only/README.md) :eyes:).
 As a developer you'll most likely encounter this scenario authoring libraries targeted at modern browsers, like [libraries](https://lit.dev/) and [web components](https://shoelace.style/).
 Check out the [addendum](#addendum) to this document for more on this promised land.

 All remaining scenarios are some variation of authoring ESM with dependencies on CJS or a mixture of ESM and CJS.
 What this means is that, at least until a good majority of [NPM packages migrate away from CJS](https://blog.sindresorhus.com/get-ready-for-esm-aa53530b3f77), module interop will remain an unavoidable fact of life.
 Module interop scenarios include:

-1. running a real ESM module in Node importing a real CJS module;
+1. running a real ESM module in Node importing a real CJS module ([Examples](examples/scenarios/esm-importing-cjs/README.md) :eyes:);
-2. running a real ESM module in Node importing a transpiled, or "faux", ESM module (really CJS, with interop code transformations);
+2. running a real ESM module in Node importing a transpiled, or "faux", ESM module, which is really CJS with interop code transformations ([Examples](examples/scenarios/esm-importing-faux/README.md) :eyes:);
-3. running a faux CJS module in Node, with dependencies on CJS and/or ESM modules and/or packages;
+3. running a faux CJS module in Node, with dependencies on CJS and/or ESM modules and/or packages ([Examples](examples/scenarios/faux-in-node/README.md) :eyes:);
-4. running an IIFE bundle script in a browser, with dependencies on CJS and/or ESM modules and/or packages;
+4. running an IIFE bundle script in a browser, with dependencies on CJS and/or ESM modules and/or packages ([Examples](examples/scenarios/iife-in-browser/README.md) :eyes:);
-5. and running a real ESM bundle module in a browser with dependencies on CJS and/or ESM modules and/or packages.
+5. and running a real ESM bundle module in a browser with dependencies on CJS and/or ESM modules and/or packages ([Examples](examples/scenarios/esm-in-browser/README.md) :eyes:).

-Examples are provided in this repo to demonstrate what you can expect in each of these scenarios.
+[Examples](./examples/scenarios/README.md) are provided in this repo to demonstrate what you can expect in each of these scenarios.

 ### Common factors

-In scenarios 1-6 above, there's a factor affecting module interop of whether transitive dependencies (dependencies of dependencies, on down) are ESM, transpiled or "[faux](https://github.com/rollup/plugins/issues/635#issuecomment-723177958)" ESM (CJS under the hood), or vanilla CJS (including UMD, which [fully works as CJS](https://github.com/umdjs/umd/blob/master/templates/commonjsAdapter.js)), and if they are faux ESM, which tool and tool settings were used to transpile.
+In scenarios 1-6 above, there's a factor affecting module interop of whether transitive imports (imports in imports, on down) in application code are ESM, transpiled or "[faux](https://github.com/rollup/plugins/issues/635#issuecomment-723177958)" ESM (CJS under the hood), or vanilla CJS (including UMD, which [fully works as CJS](https://github.com/umdjs/umd/blob/master/templates/commonjsAdapter.js)), and if they are faux ESM, which tool and tool settings were used to transpile.

 In scenarios 4 and 5 above there's occassionally an additional factor of whether the transpilation entry file (e.g. `entry` config setting in Webpack) has a `.js` or `.mjs` extension.
 The Babel and Webpack tools vary how they transpile to CJS when the entry file ends in `.mjs`, to attempt to match Node's behavior when importing CJS into ESM.